Mario Puzo: Early life

+Writing career

 In 1950, Puzo's first short story, "The Last Christmas," was published in American Vanguard and republished in the 1953 anthology New Voices: American Writing Today #1.
 After the war, he wrote his first book, the novel The Dark Arena, which was published in 1955.

 In 1960, Bruce Jay Friedman hired Puzo as an assistant editor of a group of men's pulp magazines with titles such as Male and Men.
 Under the pen name Mario Cleri, Puzo wrote World War II adventure features for magazine True Action.
 A November 1965 short story, "Six Graves to Munich", was expanded into a novel in October 1967, and adapted into a film in 1982.

 In 1969, Puzo's best-known work, The Godfather, was published.
 Puzo stated that this story came from research into organized crime, not from personal experience, and that he was looking to write something that would have wide popular appeal.
 The novel remained on The New York Times Best Seller list for 67 weeks and sold over nine million copies in two years.
 The book was later developed into the film The Godfather (1972), directed by Francis Ford Coppola.
 Paramount Pictures originally found out about Puzo's novel in 1967 when a literary scout for the company contacted then Paramount Vice President of Production Peter Bart about Puzo's unfinished sixty-page manuscript.
 Bart believed the work was "much beyond a Mafia story" and offered Puzo a option for the work, with an option for if the finished work was made into a film.
 Despite Puzo's agent telling him to turn down the offer, Puzo was desperate for money and accepted the deal.
 Paramount's Robert Evans relates that, when they met in early 1968, he offered Puzo the $12,500 deal for the 60-page manuscript titled Mafia after the author confided in him that he urgently needed to pay off gambling debts.
 The film received three awards of its eleven Oscar category nominations, including Puzo's Oscar for Best Adapted Screenplay.